| Current Miniature Golf Courses | ||

 Myrtle Beach, SC 29577

 This course was directly across the street from the main parking lot of the (then) Grand Strand Amusement Park, and in view of the Swamp Fox coaster.
-This was a heavily-wooded lot; the course doesn't show up very well in many postcards of the Swamp Fox at the time.
-It was a relatively flat course, and included a T-Rex which moved its arm up and down, lowering a spider hazard onto one of the holes.
+This was a heavily-wooded lot; the course doesn't show up very well in many postcards of the amusement park at the time.
+It was a relatively flat course, and included a T-Rex which moved its arm up and down, lowering a spider hazard on a chain onto one of the holes.

 Course was located directly across from coaster, on the other side of the parking lot and across the street.
 This is an enhanced view from a larger postcard of the Grand Strand park, postmarked Sept.
 1978.